DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 The terminal will then ask you to "Select models"; select your local LLM, for example, `qwen3.5-agent:9b` or `gemma4:12b`.
 Finally, choose `Yes` to open the MCP Orchestrator.

-**You must check the following before running a case, depending on which MCP Orchestrator you use:**
+**You must check one of the following before running a case, depending on which MCP Orchestrator you use:**

 <div class="tab-container" data-tab-group="platform">
 <div class="tab-buttons">